 Dr. Hendrickson: "They were tranquilizer cartridges, they wouldn't have hurt him, I assure you."

-- And, moments befor that, when she also turned into a giant, stopped the helicopter Hendrickson was in, trying to shoot her baby with said tranquilizers.
-Considering they actually electrocuted poor Adam in the process, they were lucky Diane let them keep their lives.
+- And moments before that, when she also turns into a giant, she stops the helicopter Hendrickson is in, trying to shoot her baby with said tranquilizers.
+Considering they actually electrocuted poor Adam in the process, they're lucky Diane lets them keep their lives.

 - Miraculous Malfunction: A stray baseball landing on the shrinking machine is what actually makes it work.
 Though Wayne is able to figure out why the baseball made the machine functional, and replicate the results.